TEALSK12/2nd-semester-introduction-to-computer-science/curriculum_map.md

 ## Unit Order Considerations

-As you implement this curriculum into your program, there are some things to consider when deciding what units best fits progam goals.
+As you implement this curriculum into your program, there are some things to consider when deciding what units best fits program goals.

 * **Preparing students to take [Advanced Placement Computer Science A]** - It is recommended completing the units in the following order 1, 2, 3, 4, 7, 6, 8, 5(Optional)
 * **Preparing students to gain a credential such as the [Microsoft Technology Associate (MTA) certification]** - It is recommended completing the course units in the following order 1, 2, 3, 4, [Additional Topics].
 5(Optional)